heytulsiprasad/simon-game/README.md

 # simon-game
  An awesome game based on the popular, Simon Game.
+The site is live at, https://tulsi-prasad.github.io/simon-game/.